 - A. All septic systems shall be constructed to meet New Hampshire Department of Environmental Services (NHDES) design criteria for subsurface disposal systems.
-[Amended 3-15-1995] - B. No part of a wetland may be considered as part of the minimum size requirement of anylot. - C. All land designated as wetlands shall be appraised for tax purposes at its full and truevalue as undeveloped land required to remain in open space.
+[Amended 3-15-1995] - B. Wetland areas excluding surface waters may be used to satisfy minimum lot area requirements provided that seventy five (75) percent of the minimum lot area is contiguous non-wetland. - C. All land designated as wetlands shall be appraised for tax purposes at its full and true value as undeveloped land required to remain in open space.